ppati000/css20-browser/README.md

 # Playlist-o-matic

-Playlist-o-matic is a simple React app which detects music genres and recommends you a playlist based on the detected genre.
+Playlist-o-matic is a context-sensitive React app which detects music genres and recommends a playlist based on the detected genre.
 The app uses a decision tree machine learning model.

 <p float="left">